rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 }
 _v
 ```
-Now, typing `v <TAB>` will offer up the acceptable possibilities for your session name.
+Now, typing `v<SPACE><TAB>` in your terminal will offer up the acceptable possibilities for your session name.

 ## Concluding remarks and some challenges
 This setup is conspiculously missing convenient instance persistence.